mvdh7/PyESPER/README.md

 version 1.01.01

 <ins>Note:</ins>
-This is a preliminary set of instructions for use of the PyESPER_Final.ipynb Jupyter notebook, for which the accompanying manuscript is under review.
+This is a preliminary set of instructions for use of the [PyESPER](https://github.com/LarissaMDias/PyESPER/blob/main/PyESPER.ipynb) Jupyter notebook, for which the accompanying manuscript is under review.
 The accompanying Python package is being created and will be released soon.
 This package is being developed in parallel with [pyTRACE](https://github.com/d-sandborn/pyTRACE/tree/main).

+## Quick Start
+Please see the associated [Examples](https://github.com/LarissaMDias/PyESPER/blob/main/Examples.ipynb) JupyterNotebook for a quick example of use of this preliminary .ipynb.
+To run this .ipynb, you will need to first make sure that you have downloaded the required associated files from the GitHub page as follows.
+You will also need to ensure that the installed package [requirements](https://github.com/LarissaMDias/PyESPER/blob/main/requirements.txt) are met.

+-Mat_fullgrid files:
+    Folder of .mat files needed for each variable to be estimated, necessary for PyESPER_LIR or PyESPER_Mixed -NeuralNetworks
+    Folder of .py files needed for each variable to be estimated, necessary for running PyESPER_NN or PyESPER_Mixed
+    Note: A pickled version of these files is in progress, which should make things easier.
+-Uncertainty_Polys
+    Folder of .mat files needed for ach variable to be estimated, necessary for running PyESPER_NN or PyESPER_Mixed -SimpleCantEstimateLR.csv
+    Necessary for estimating anthropogenic carbon component for pH or DIC

 ## Introduction
 PyESPER is a Python implementation of MATLAB Empirical Seawater Property Estimation Routines ([ESPERs](https://github.com/BRCScienceProducts/ESPER)), and the present version consists of a preliminary Jupyter Notebook which implements these routines.
 These routines provide estimates of seawater biogeochemical properties at user-provided sets of coordinates, depth, and available biogeochemical properties.
 Three algorithm options are available through these routines: